-A friend who I met online and is relocating at the same time as me hates Quito too, all for the same reasons.
-Too dangerous to live in the city and too boring to live outside, she lamented.
+A friend whom I met online and is relocating at the same time as me hates Quito too, all for the same reasons.
+Too dangerous to live in the city, and too boring to live outside, she lamented.

 Another travel journalist friend described Ecuador as ‘rather boring’ and the ‘Belgium of South America’.
 I think that’s being unfair to Belgium.

 It’s true that we’ve also been unusually unlucky.
 No doubt my impressions have been shaped by a series of misadventures.
 I appreciate that many of the bad things about living in Quito apply to may other cities, too.

 The fruit in Ecuador is amazing.
 The nature outside of the city is beautiful.
 There are amazing travel opportunities.
 But for me, as a mother of three young kids, security is a deal breaker.
 I know other families love it, but not me.
 Not yet, at least.

 If you’re considering a move here, my only advice would be to visit before you move.
 Quito is a marmite city.
 Husband loves it.
 I hate it.
 Who knows how you will feel?